| All Languages

 New Window

-Latin-English online dictionary (Dictionarium latino-anglicum) developed to help you share your knowledge with others.
+Latin-English dictionary (Dictionarium latino-anglicum) developed to help you share your knowledge with others.
 More information

 Links to this dictionary or to single translations are very welcome!
 Questions and Answers